-On a hillside between the two villages of Pitve parish church of St. Jacob took place built in 1877 year, offering an exceptional panoramic view of the sea, the large valley, island of Brač, Hvar channel, Jelsa and the surrounding area of Vrboska, Biokovo and Makarska Riviera.
+On a hillside between the two old villages of Pitve parish church of St. Jacob took place built in 1877 year, offering an exceptional panoramic view of the sea, the large valley, island of Brač, Hvar channel, Jelsa and the surrounding area of Vrboska, Biokovo and Makarska Riviera.

 In Pitve at the middle of summer and the greatest heat of summer, you can enjoy fresh air and a very pleasant nights, and the inevitable charm of this village is clean and unspoiled nature with which village is harmoniously fused.

-From Pitve from the gorge Vratnik starts an old road that leads to Zavale serpentines through the hills of St. Anthony (550m) and 1400 m long tunnel that comes out on the south the island of Hvar and leads to Zavale, Ivan Dolac and Sveta Nedjelja.
+From Pitve from the gorge Vratnik starts an old road that leads to close Zavale serpentines through the hills of St. Anthony (550m) and 1400 m long tunnel that comes out on the south the island of Hvar and leads to Zavale, Ivan Dolac and Sveta Nedjelja.

 The nearby Jelsa was founded as Pitve port, and today is a tourist center to which Pitve gravitate, where you can find all the necessary services (shops, petrol station, pharmacy, clinic, post office, bank, etc.).